 Day Six: Fly back to the UK

-With an “adieu’ to your Lisieux hosts, begin the return journey, adding two more Norman gems to your treasure chest of memories.
-First, you’ll make a short visit to delightful fishing port Honfleur, with its ancient harbour surrounded by step-gabled houses and colourful cafes.
-You’ll then follow the course of the meandering river upstream to Rouen.
-Here you’ll get the chance to explore the lovingly restored medieval gem, with its poignant place du Vieux-Marche, the site of Saint Joan’s martyrdom, its famous one-handed mechanical clock and its Gothic cathedral.
-Perhaps enjoy a last light-lunch before transferring to the airport and your early evening return flight to the UK, at the end of a wonderful French interlude.
+Say goodbye to your Lisieux hosts, today, and begin your journey home, adding two more Norman gems on the way.
+First, you’ll make a short visit to the delightful fishing port of Honfleur, with its ancient harbour surrounded by step-gabled houses and colourful cafes.
+You’ll then follow the meandering course of the Seine upstream to Rouen.
+Here you’ll have the chance to explore this lovingly restored medieval city, with its historic Place du Vieux-Marche (where Joan of Arc was martyred) its famous one-handed mechanical clock and its Gothic cathedral.
+Why not bring your wonderful French holiday to a close with a last lunch here before transferring to the airport to check in for your evening flight home?

 Hotel transfer times

 The transfer time from the airport to your hotel is approximately 45 minutes upon arrival and 2 hours 30 minutes on return.

 We sometimes need to combine transfers to and from your hotel.
 We always try to keep any wait to a minimum, but you may be asked to wait at the airport for up to an hour, while other incoming flights arrive, before the transfer to your hotel.
 Similarly, we may need to transfer you back to the airport up to three hours before your flight home departs.

 If you have notified us of any special requirements, please check that they have been noted and acknowledged.
 This is especially important with any dietary needs you may have.